EricDriussi/host-your-own/README.md

 - HTTPS all the things.
 - Possibly more stuff in the future.

+## 📝 Note

+Please keep in mind that by the end, your `root` user won't be able to ssh into your VPS.

+This is intentional and considered best practice, but might be unexpected and will require you to ssh into it with the `ansible` user the script creates or with any other user you decide to configure.

 ## 🔧 Pre-requisites

 Things you need to have set up for the script to work as expected.